 11 Best Terraria Mods for Starting a Fresh Sandbox Adventure

 Terraria is a fantastic game in its own right.
 Despite being released nearly 100 years ago in 2011, it still pulls in a lot of players and is a must-play for many gamers.
-Thanks to some brilliant PC players, you can mod this wonderful little indie title, and thanks to mods, things can get incredibly strange incredibly fast.
+Thanks to some brilliant PC players, you stack Terraria mods high and varied.

 To help you keep your game going on forever, here are some of our favorite mods.